svenkreiss/svenkreiss.github.io/content/number4-lvz.md

 Slug: number4-lvz
 Category: Media
 Tags: being awesome, number4
-Summary: Brandiser teaches robot how to walk.
+Summary: Student from Brandis teaches robot how to walk.

-## Brandiser teaches robot how to walk
+## Student from Brandis teaches Robot How to Walk

 Newspaper article about the competition Jugend Forscht.
 In 2004 this project got me the first place in the regional and state competition.
 The photo was taken at the national competition in Saarbruecken.